pablokvitca/validity-take-home/README.md

+# Duplicate Checker

+Take Home for Co-op

+## Tasks:
+1. Write an app that parses the attached normal.csv file using the starter app we have created to start you off.
+2. Identify possible duplicate records in the test-files (which be found in the zip file).
+3. Leverage existing algorithms (no need to reinvent the wheel)
+4. Example algorithms include Metaphone and Levenshtein distance
+5. We’re looking to find not just exact duplicates but also records that are likely to be a duplicate entry with different spelling, missing data, small differences, etc.
+6. Ignore the ID column for deduplication as they are here to help you visually identify duplicates
+7. Here is an example of a duplicate record: bill,smith,bsmith@gmail.com,190 main st boston mass and bill,smith,bsmith@gmail.com,400 west street boston ma
+8. Build a lightweight web application to display the processed data.
+Print each set of duplicates separately as well as a set of non-duplicate entries.
+9. Create a JSON object output
+10. Display duplicates separately as well as a set of non-duplicate entries.
+11. Some duplicates are harder to identify than others and some false negatives harder to eliminate.
+Do what you can in the few hours you can dedicate to this.
+12. Submit your code through a Github repository for us to review, with a Pull Request showing the commits you made that allows us to comment on it.
+13. Try to time-box your effort to around 2 hours if you can.

+---
+---
+---

 # MonolithStarter

 This project is intended to help developers quickly stand up a monolithic React/Spring Boot application.
 For the most part you can simply replace all instances of `monolithstarter` with appropriately-cased `yourprojectname` but make sure to do a Ctrl + F for `FIXME` to find places where more action is required.